 In accordance with the terms of the Alliance Agreements between the Company and DuPont, a provision of the Agreements provides for disputed matters to be arbitrated if they cannot otherwise be resolved.
 As further discussed in Note 14 to the Condensed Consolidated Financial Statements and in Part II, Item 1.
 "Legal Proceedings," DuPont has filed a Demand for and Notice of Arbitration and Unifi has responded with an Answer and Counterclaim.
-DuPont and Unifi are presently participating in initial hearings scheduled during November 2002.
 DuPont is seeking damages, that, based on the claims made to date, could amount to approximately \$85.0 million, injunctive relief and, absent a satisfactory cure by Unifi, a declaratory judgment that the Company is in "substantial breach" of the Alliance Agreements, which if allowed would permit DuPont to terminate the Alliance and exercise its right to sell ("Put") its U.S. polyester filament business to the Company for a purchase price of \$300.0 million to \$600.0 million, as set forth in the Alliance Agreements.